-Second, we divide the full sample into two based on the time series of investor sentiment.
-Specifically, high (low) sentiment quarters are defined as quarters with investor sentiment level higher (lower) than the full-sample median.
-We find that the IO-Efficiency relation is significantly weaker following high-sentiment quarters, consistent with the arbitrage asymmetry argument proposed by Stambaugh et al. (2015).
-When sentiment is high, noise traders exhibit strongly positive demand, but they do not show a correspondingly strong negative demand when sentiment is low.
-This asymmetry results in widespread overpricing and heightened limits to arbitrage during high-sentiment periods, thereby weakening the IO-Efficiency relationship as expected.
-Conversely, following low-sentiment quarters, the impact of sentiment beta becomes more pronounced, as stocks are disproportionately influenced by sentiment during these periods.
-Last, again, for the high-sentiment-beta group, the IO-Efficiency remains equivalently low, regardless of whether it follows quarters of high or low sentiment.
+Second, we divide the full sample into two based on the time series of BW investor sentiment.
+Specifically, optimistic (pessimistic) quarters are defined as quarters with beginning-of-quarter investor sentiment levels higher (lower) than the full-sample median2.
+We find that the IO-Efficiency relation is significantly weaker in optimistic quarters, consistent with the arbitrage asymmetry argument proposed by Stambaugh et al. (2015).
+When sentiment is optimistic, noise traders exhibit strongly positive demand, but they do not show a correspondingly strong negative demand when sentiment is pessimistic.
+This asymmetry results in widespread overpricing and heightened limits to arbitrage during optimistic periods.
+Consistent with this framework, we find that the IO-Efficiency relation weakens significantly in